NeuJeans: Private Neural Network Inference with Joint Optimization of Convolution and FHE Bootstrapping: Preliminaries

-Due to its complexity, bootstrapping is an extremely expensive process that takes most of the execution time in FHE CKKS workloads.
-Also, as the resulting bootstrapping circuit consists of many HE ops, it consumes multiple levels ($L_\text{boot}$) and produces an output ciphertext at level $L' = L - L_\text{boot}$, leaving only a small number of levels on which to perform multiplication operations.
+As the resulting bootstrapping circuit consists of many HE ops, it consumes multiple levels ($L_\text{boot}$) and produces an output ciphertext at level $L' = L - L_\text{boot}$, leaving only a small number of levels on which to perform multiplication operations.